andy-guttridge/tails-up/README.md

 A 'Register' section, which provides the user with a form to complete to register their interest in adopting a cat.
 The form has required text/email fields requesting personal information (first name, last name and email address) and some radio buttons enabling the user to express some basic preferences about the sort of cat they are looking for and information about their home environment.
 The form also contains an optional field allowing the user to enter the names of any cats currently up for adoption if they are specifically interested in these.

+The Register section addresses objectives 2 and 5.

 <p align="center">
   <img src="read-me_media/register_form.png" alt="Register section" width="800">
 </p>